j0hax/j0hax.github.io/content/post/watch-dna/index.md

 Yes, there are GMT colors (in reference to day/night cycles between circa 06:00 and 18:00) on the watch, and I'll admit that Rolex was the first company to produce a watch with this a two-tone bezel.
 But does that make it an homage?
 I don't think so.
 Consider something like the Seiko SKX009K2 or the SNE591.
 These have also featured red/blue bezels for decades without being considered an homage to anything.

-What about the Dial, featuring triangle/rectangle/circle hours indices?
+What about the dial, featuring triangle/rectangle/circle hours indices?
 As far as I'm concerned, these are also a very traditional style, found on dive watches from Bremont and Hamilton.
 The Glycine GL0388 simply happens to check all the boxes of an archetypical dive watch.

+Still, the Glycine _is_ different.
+It doesn't feature the typical Rolex date magnifier.
+The date display, and minute tracks and seconds hand are very different from the GMT-Master II or Submariner.
+The bezel's form and typography are unique as well.
+The devil is in the details.

-### Not just Glycine
+### It's not just Glycine
 I'm under the impression that certain styles will never die.
-For example, I adore my Nomos Tangente, but they weren't the first Bauhaus watch by far, and very few would claim they are "just" an homage.
+For example, I adore my NOMOS Tangente, but they weren't the first Bauhaus watch by far, and very few enthusiasts would claim they are "just" an homage.

-{{< figure src="Antea_Back_To_Bauhaus_history.jpg" title="Bauhaus style watches over the decades" caption="Lange & Söhne and Stowa have featured the typical " attr="manufaktuhr.info" attrlink="https://manufaktuhr.info/?p=1560" >}}
+{{< figure src="Antea_Back_To_Bauhaus_history.jpg" title="Bauhaus style watches over the decades" caption="Lange & Söhne and STOWA built similar watches many decades before NOMOS was even founded." attr="manufaktuhr.info" attrlink="https://manufaktuhr.info/?p=1560" >}}

 {{< figure src="tangente.jpg" title="NOMOS Tangente Reference No. 139" caption="Perhaps one of the most celebrated German watches in the past 30 years." attr="nomos-glashuette.com" attrlink="https://nomos-glashuette.com/en/tangente/tangente-139" >}}

-All in all, I believe watch designs boil down to their heritage, much like phenotypes in biology.
-These traits can be seen a celebration of history while still providing leeway for individuality in the details.
+All in all, I believe that much like phenotypes in biology, watch designs boil down to their heritage.
+These traits can be seen a celebration of history, while still providing leeway for individuality in the details.

 [^drop]: They were better when they offered a broader range of things outside of keyboards and audiophile equipment.
 I stopped frequently browsing around 2022
 [^elapsed]: ...for someone as easily distracted as me *(how long has that french press been steeping?)*